 Pacman Hall of Fame

 The UC-Berkeley Pacman Projects is a great Python-based framework currently being used in many Universities as part of their Artificial Intelligence courses.
-The framework includes six detailed and prescriptive projects each exploring a particular AI technique, such as search, adversarial search, and learning.
+The framework includes six prescriptive projects, each exploring a particular AI technique, such as standard search, adversarial search, and learning.

 - All teams participating in this Intra Uni Contest have been top performers in their corresponding courses.
-As such we congratulate every single team making it to this Intra University contest for achieving such a good performance during the corresponding course!
+As such we congratulate every single team making it to this Intra University!
+If you make it to this contest, you should feel proud already, regardless of the final outcome in this particular tournament.

-- This contest has no impact whatsoever on course marks, it is "just for fun".
+- This contest has no impact whatsoever on course marks, it is "just for fun" and often runs at the end of the calendar year, so way after grades have been released.

 - Each contest configuration (number and type of maps, length of games, etc) will be decided by the organizers at every edition.